jimballl/JobFinderDB-Website/README.md

 #### Running the Frontend

-In a seperate terminal, navigate to the `/frontend/HTML` directory.
+In a separate terminal, navigate to the `/frontend/HTML` directory.
 Run the following bash command:

 `python3 -m http.server`

 Then, enter `localhost:8000` into the address bar of your browser.

+### TO USE ADMIN ACCOUNT (for added functionality):
+username= admin
+password= admin

 ### A top-level description of the project.